Judy Potter: Chair

 Bridget Ikin is an independent film producer whose credits include An Angel At My Table, Kitchen Sink, Crush, Loaded, Floating Life and Look Both Ways.
 She was also the Executive Producer on The Tracker, Australian Rules, Walking on Water and Kabbarli.
 She was the establishing evaluation manager at the Film Finance Corporation, where the feature films she consulted include: Candy; Footy Legends; Suburban Mayhem; The Home Song Stories; Clubland; and Lucky Miles.
 Ms Iken was also the General Manager of SBSi where she was responsible for more than 400 hours of distinctive Australian television programming.

 Des Monaghan is one of Australia’s leading and multi-award winning Executive Producers.
 He was the Controller of Programming and Director of Program and Production for Television New Zealand (TVNZ) Networks 1 and 2.
 He set up South Pacific Pictures Limited before being appointed Network Director of Production and Program Development for the Seven Network in Australia.
-He formed the television production company Screentime in 1996 with Bob Campbell, and has operations in Australia, New Zealand and Ireland.
-With productions in all genres including telemovies, mini-series, long form drama, comedy, serial drama and infotainment/reality, Screentime also produces formats which are owned by the group in over 40 countries.
-Screentime has produced many of Australia’s most celebrated dramas with Monaghan as Executive Producer, with recent productions including the Underbelly franchise, the critically acclaimed Tim Winton’s cloudstreet for Showtime Australia, Crownies for ABC TV and Underbelly: Razor for the Nine Network.
+He formed the television production company Screentime in 1996 with Bob Campbell with operations in Australia, New Zealand and Ireland.
+With productions in all genres including telemovies, mini-series, long form drama, comedy, serial drama and infotainment/reality, Screentime produces formats in over 40 countries and has produced many of Australia’s most celebrated dramas.
+Most recent of these, with Des as Executive Producer, include the Underbelly franchise, the critically acclaimed Tim Winton’s Cloudstreet for Showtime Australia, Crownies for ABC TV and Underbelly: Razor for the Nine Network.

 Vivienne Skinner is a speechwriter and adviser on cities to the Federal Minister for Infrastructure and Transport, the Hon Anthony Albanese MP.
 She was arts adviser to former NSW premiers Bob Carr and Nathan Rees where she took a special interest in the development of the screen industries.
 She is the former deputy-chair of the Adelaide Film Festival.
 Ms Skinner sits on the board of Beyond Empathy—who use the arts to improve the lives of disadvantaged young people in regional Australia and the physical theatre company Legs on the Wall and is a member of the Sydney Committee for the Big Issue.